nyousefi/Fountain/README.markdown

 ### Fountain Code

 The code included here was developed by Nima Yousefi and John August, with copious emotional and spiritual support by Ryan Nelson and Stuart Friedel.
-However, all invectives should be directly solely at Nima Yousefi (don't worry, he has it coming).
+However, all invectives should be directed solely at Nima Yousefi (don't worry, he has it coming).